Scans by variant

 - checkout counter card

-If Scans by Variant shows the food-court version generating far more activity than the other two, you now have a clear signal for where the campaign is getting discovered most often.
+When Scans by Variant shows the food-court version generating far more activity than the other two, you have a clear signal for where the campaign is getting discovered most often.

 If a variant is missing or empty

-- confirm the distributed QR code or URL really used that variant's
+- Confirm the QR code or link you shared really used that variant's

-?v=value - make sure the variant was active when it was shared
+?v=value. - Make sure the variant was active when you shared it.

-- run a fresh test scan through the exact variant URL
+- Run a fresh test scan through the exact variant link.